turkeyyyyy/Standard/CONTRIBUTING.md

-# Contributing to Agents.JSON
+# Contributing to JSON Agents

-Thank you for your interest in improving **Agents.JSON** — the open specification for defining portable AI agents.
+Thank you for your interest in improving **JSON Agents** — the open specification for defining portable AI agents.

 This document explains how to propose changes, report issues, and contribute new content to the repository.